 An electronic press kit (EPK) is a pre-packaged set of content that companies/individuals create for distribution to members of the media and their target audiences.
 Previously, EPKs were predominantly used by the music industry, but many companies now use this form of optimized content to achieve media coverage.

 Having a well-crafted EPK gives reporters and media outlets an easy way to gain information about a company, its products/services, and its value propositions.
 Having all the right information presented creatively and concisely increases the percentage of success with media outreach.
 An EPK also provides accurate details when media professionals decide to take on a story.

-EPKs are commonly used for significant announcements like a new company launch, new product launches, recent mergers, and acquisitions, among other newsworthy content.
+EPKs are commonly used for significant announcements like a new company launch, new product launches, recent mergers, and acquisitions.
 They help businesses of whatever size get noticed by media professionals while also being a cost-effective promotional tool.
 It’s true that the design should be unique to the specific user.
 Even so, EPKs should be easily shareable with the media.
-EPKs are not just used for media relations; media relations professionals can also send EPKs to prospective clients, advertisers, investment analysts, and anyone else interested in the company and their message.
+EPKs are not just used for media relations.
+Public relations professionals can also send EPKs to prospective clients, advertisers, and investment analysts.
+In short, an EPK is a valuable resource for anyone who is interested in the company and its message.

 Creating a press kit helps to motivate anyone interested in sharing the brand’s story and equips them with the correct information to do so.